AbdelkaderDe/DSAG-TechXChange-XP260/exercises/ex0/README.md

   - Your Trial account comes pre-configured with [SAP Business Application Studio](https://discovery-center.cloud.sap/serviceCatalog/business-application-studio/?region=all) (subscribed) and the
     [Cloud Foundry Environment](https://discovery-center.cloud.sap/protected/index.html#/serviceCatalog/cloud-foundry-runtime?region=all) (enabled).
 You do not need to add these manually.
   - Before subscribing to SAP Build Work Zone, standard edition, you must establish trust between your BTP subaccount and an SAP Cloud Identity Services – Identity Authentication (IAS) tenant using OpenID Connect (OIDC).
-Search for and create a subscription for the 3 additional services listed below.

 ### 2.1.
 Subscribe to SAP HANA Cloud (Trial)
   1. From your Trial Subaccount (Cockpit), look at the navigation menu on the left.